 - Special and unique talents and accomplishments: artistic, scientific, intellectual, manual and/or computer skills; leadership (health‑related or community); participation in extracurricular activities;

-- Experience: work history (health‑related or nonhealth‑related), special honors, community service, research;
+- Experience: work history (health‑related or nonhealth‑related), special honors, community service, and research;

 - Measures of motivation: letters of recommendation, grade improvements and trends, applicant essay (e.g., “Please discuss how your experience and environment have shaped your intellectual and personal development and your interest in health professions.”);

 - Demographic and geographic information: rural or inner‑city home address or ZIP code, rural or inner‑city high school, magnet high school (health‑related or nonhealth‑related);

 - Social and economic background: first in family to attend high school or college, parents’ occupations, parents’ educational attainment;

 - Communication skills: writing samples, portfolio of work, interview (individual or small group), multilingual.